SQream/sqream_docs/operational_guides/access_control_departmental_example.rst

    GRANT  LOGIN  TO  jbarker;
    GRANT  PASSWORD  'action_jacC%k'  TO jbarker;
    GRANT  CONNECT  ON  DATABASE  my_database  TO  jbarker;
+   GRANT  USAGE  ON  SERVICE  sqream  TO jbarker;
    GRANT my_schema_readers TO jbarker;

    CREATE  ROLE  lbream;
    GRANT  LOGIN  TO  lbream;
    GRANT  PASSWORD  'artichoke123O$'  TO lbream;
    GRANT  CONNECT  ON  DATABASE  my_database  TO  lbream;
+   GRANT  USAGE  ON  SERVICE  sqream  TO lbream;
    GRANT my_schema_readers TO lbream;

    CREATE  ROLE  pgregory;
    GRANT  LOGIN  TO  pgregory;
    GRANT  PASSWORD  'c1ca6aG$'  TO pgregory;
    GRANT  CONNECT  ON  DATABASE  my_database  TO  pgregory;
+   GRANT  USAGE  ON  SERVICE  sqream  TO pgregory;
    GRANT my_schema_readers TO pgregory;

    -- Create users in the security officers group